metrorailings/OwlBlog/content/posts/week-10-circa-picks.md

 ***

 **Tampa Bay covers if**
-Brady and company once again stack up yardage against a Washington defense that hasn't really proven itself in pass coverage
+Brady and his receivers once again stack up yardage against a Washington defense that hasn't really proven itself in pass coverage
 \- AND -
-their defense stalls Washington's offense on two-thirds of their drives.
+their defense stalls Washington's offense on at least two-thirds of their drives
+\- AND -
+the sudden shift in weather doesn't rattle them as they work to regain their rhythm on both sides of the ball.

 **Washington covers if**
 the team comes out of the bye with a great game plan against the Buccaneers.
 Ideally, the plan should involve mixed looks in pass coverage as well as increased tempo on offense.
-But I'll need to see Washington's coaches actually come to a game with a plan before I believe they're capable of clever schemes in the first place.
+But honestly, it would amaze me if Washington's coaches actually came to the game with a plan at all.
+Nothing fancy, just something indicating a few thoughts were strung together.

+***